Analyzing Metallurgical Corp. of China (MLLUY) and The Competition

 69.8% of shares of all “ENGINRG/R&D SVS” companies are held by institutional investors.
-4.8% of shares of all “ENGINRG/R&D SVS” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+4.8% of shares of all “ENGINRG/R&D SVS” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Profitability